Krisell/type-trigger/README.md

 # TypeTrigger
 Invoke actions on web pages by typing specific words.
+Only 2 KB gzipped.

 ## Install
 ```bash